 - the Hardware Load Indicator IE, if the fourth bit, " HW LoadInd Periodic " of the Report Characteristics IE included in the RESOURCE STATUS REQUEST message is set to 1;

 - the Number of Active UEs IE, if the fifth bit, "Number of Active UEs" of the Report Characteristics IE included in the RESOURCE STATUS REQUEST message is set to 1;

+- the NR-U Channel List IE, if the sixth bit, " NR-U Channel List" of the Report Characteristics IE included in the RESOURCE STATUS REQUEST message is set to "1".

 If the Reporting Periodicity IE in the RESOURCE STATUS REQUEST is present, this indicates the periodicity for the reporting of periodic measurements.
 The gNB-DU shall report once, unless otherwise requested within the Reporting Periodicity IE.